 We are proud of our achievements over the year which have seen us transform into a revenue generative and scalable palm oil producer.
 Our logistics solutions are paying off and we have positioned ourselves ideally for the current peak harvesting season.
-By this time next year, we will have matured further with more company owned estates planted; our own FFBs contributing to production at Ayenouan and an operational Kernel Crushing Plant which we expect will deliver our first full year profit result.
-Whilst we have significant organic profit growth to be delivered in the next 1-3 years from our existing operations, we remain focused on expanding our operations into different regions including our 24,000ha land position in Guitry and potentially into Western Ghana.
-Our visions remains to build one of the largest palm oil companies in West Africa and we believe we have the operational foundations and the proven management team to execute this medium to long term strategy.
+By this time next year, we will have matured further with more company owned estates planted; our own FFBs contributing to production at Ayenouan and an operational significant organic profit growth to be delivered in the next 1-3 years from our existing operations, we remain focused on expanding our operations into different regions including our 24,000ha land position in companies in West Africa and we believe we have the operational foundations and the proven management team to execute this medium to long term strategy.